InnovativeInventor/InnovativeInventor/README.md

 - **[geocompose](https://github.com/InnovativeInventor/geocompose)** A library for representing geographical regions as a set of addresses.
 Intended for use in processing data products for redistricting and calculating precinct stability.
 Messy code!

-- **[housing-optimization](https://github.com/ChoateProgrammingUnion/housing-optimization)** Researching dorm housing allocation systems and optimization techniques with Markov Chain Monte Carlo and constraint optimizer techniques with the goal of replacing the current lottery-based housing allocation system at Choate Rosemary Hall.
+- **[housing-optimization](https://github.com/ChoateProgrammingUnion/housing-optimization)** Examining dorm housing allocation systems and optimization techniques with Markov Chain Monte Carlo and constraint optimizer techniques with the goal of replacing the current lottery-based housing allocation system at Choate Rosemary Hall.
 Achieved a 15% decrease in the number of students who didn't get their first choice when simulated on *real historical data*.

 - **[Choate Zoom Coordinator](https://github.com/ChoateProgrammingUnion/zoom-coordinator):** A unified location for discovering Zoom links for attending classes on Zoom.
 [Was in production](http://web.archive.org/web/20200919175321/https://zoom.choate.edu/) to ~ 1000 people at Choate Rosemary Hall.
+Messy code!

 - **[mongoset](https://github.com/TadpoleTutoring/mongoset):** A Pythonic ORM library to interact with MongoDB with good defaults.
 Drop-in replacement for the Python [dataset](https://github.com/pudo/dataset) SQL library.
 Check out the docs [here](http://mongoset.max.fan).